-The total value of PE investments increased from EUR4.2 billion in 2017 to EUR5.9 billion in 2018, with a new peak of EUR6.2 billion in 2019 (source: NVP).
+The total value of PE investments (as of Series D financing for the growth phase) increased from EUR4.2 billion in 2017 to EUR5.9 billion in 2018, with a new peak of EUR6.2 billion in 2019.
+The total value of VC investments (up to Series D financing for the growth phase) increased as of EUR389.6 million in 2017, up to EUR458.7 million in 2018 and EUR569.5 million in 2019.
+The total value of VC investments in the first part of 2020 amounted to EUR243.3 million (source: NVP).

-Investments in 2019 mainly concerned companies in the information and communications technology, healthcare and biotechnology sectors, and the business products and services and consumer goods and services industries, which is generally comparable to previous years.
+PE investments in 2019 mainly concerned companies in the information and communications technology (ICT), healthcare and biotechnology sectors, and the business products and services and consumer goods and services industries, which is generally comparable to previous years.